 Base training is a great option for any cyclist looking to enhance their fitness over winter.
 Whatever your goal, be it racing or improving your endurance etc., there is a way of incorporating base training into your riding for every cyclist.
 You don’t need to reside yourself to hours of low intensity turbo sessions if you don’t have the time to dedicate to this.
 Instead, you can (and you should) or your coach should introduce some intensity in the form of intervals in some shorter rides during the week.
 Your main aerobic gains will come from those long slow rides in Z1/2 at the weekend, but to maintain your workload levels you shouldn’t solely rely on these to tide you over until spring.

-If planning your own base training this winter seems like it’s too complicated, or you want to make sure you get it right, why not download Spoked for a free 14 day trial?
-It takes the guesswork out of training and costs a fraction of the price of a coach.
+If planning your own base training this winter seems like it’s too complicated, or you want to make sure you get it right, why not download and use Spoked for free?
+It takes the guesswork out of training and costs a fraction of the price of a coach, with our paid tier plans.
+Every new user will also get a free 30-day trial of our Pro plan.
 It’s available on the App Store and Google Play.